 The jack-o-lantern oranges also add a nice pop of color to the table and mimic the foam pumpkins I stuck onto the cemetery fence.

 This party was soooo much fun to put together.
-Thank you for letting me share it with you!
+Thank you for letting me share my Nightmare Before Christmas party ideas with you!